 When formatting your invite to connect, be sure to include a message with why you would like to connect.

 To increase the ranking of your LinkedIn discussions, your post needs to be seen as interesting.
 This is determined by the number of “likes” and comments.

-Here are some tips of how to structure your linkedin post:
+Here are some tips on how to structure your LinkedIn post:

 - Share posts that address “pain points”, this will get the most interest